 The Best And Worst Airlines In Australia

-TripAdvisor has recently shared the results of their first ever annual Traveller's Choice awards for airlines.
+TripAdvisor has recently shared the results of their second ever annual Traveler's Choice awards for airlines.
 So which are the best and worst in Australia and in the world?

 The Best Down Under

 Qantas took out the top spot for best airline in Australia, rating an overall 4/5 stars for its “fantastic service” and “good value”- an overall "pleasure to fly with."
 However, they failed to make it into the top 10 airlines in the world.
-They beat out Singapore Airlines who came second to Emirates, followed by Azul, JetBlue, Air New Zealand in spot number 5, followed by Korean Air, Japan Airlines, THAI Smile, Alaska Airlines and Garuda Indonesia.
-Air New Zealand also scored the second spot in the best airlines in the Asia Pacific category and the top spot for best premium economy class.
+Rounding out the top 10 (in this order) were Japan Air, Eva Air, Southwest Airlines, Jet2, Qatar, Azul and Korean Air.

 Jetstar Voted Worst in The World